 - Industry and industry position

-If your company is small and you are just starting out, we recommend our quick logo package—you are too new in the business to really understand your market and your position in it.
+We prefer to work with established companies on a rebrand.
+When you are brand new and your company is small—you are too new in the business to really understand your market and your position in it.
 Even if you think you do—and we’ve helped launch dozens of established companies and startups—we know that some experience in your business will give you much needed perspective on a deep branding project.
 We’ve seen new companies spend thousands on brands, only to have to redo them in a few years.